come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

-On 2017 we saw a mind-blowing number of crowdsales.
-They have proved to be a powerful tool to collect the funds required to start a project, and they are one of the most common uses for smart contracts right now.
+On 2017 we saw a mind-blowing number of crowdsales and ICOs running in the Ethereum blockchain.
+They have proven to be a powerful tool to collect the funds required to start a project, and they are one of the most common uses for smart contracts right now.
 The Zeppelin team has been very involved in this topic,